On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: A Novel Achievable D2D Coded Caching Scheme

 \section{A Novel Achievable D2D Coded Caching Scheme}

 In this section, we present a caching scheme that achieves the loads stated in Theorem \ref{teo} and Corollary \ref{corr}.
-To this end, we show that for any demand vector $\boldsymbol{d}$ the proposed scheme achieves the load
+To this end, we show that for any request vector $\boldsymbol{d}$ the proposed scheme achieves the load

-where $\boldsymbol{\mathcal{M}}_\textup{MAN}$ refers to the symmetric placement which was originally presented in \cite{maddah2014fundamental}.
-This immediately proves the achievability of the average and worst case loads given in Theorem \ref{teo} and Corollary \ref{corr}, respectively.
-In Subsection \ref{sub:achiev}, we will present our achievable scheme and provide a simple example, illustrating how the idea of exploiting common demands \cite{yu2018exact} is incorporated in the D2D setting.
+where $\boldsymbol{\mathcal{M}}_\textup{MAN}$ refers to the MAN symmetric placement.
+This immediately proves the achievability of the average load in Theorem \ref{teo} and, together with the explicit characterization of the worst-case demand in Appendix~\ref{sec:worstDemand}, also the achievability of the worst-case load of Corollary \ref{corr}.
+In the rest of this section we present the scheme and provide a simple example, illustrating how the idea of exploiting common demands \cite{yu2018exact} is incorporated in the D2D setting.
 In Remark~\ref{rem:Ksharedlink}, we will discuss our approach of decomposing the D2D model into $K$ shared-link models.